abolfazlmotallebzadehcs/abolfazlmotallebzadehcs/README.md

   <img src="https://img.shields.io/badge/Status-Actively_Seeking_Opportunities-brightgreen?style=for-the-badge" alt="Status" />
 </p>

 Welcome to my GitHub space!
-I am a **Self-Taught Junior Frontend Developer** with a strong foundational background in computer science and programming logic.
+I am a **Junior Frontend Developer** with a strong foundational background in computer science and programming logic.
 I love transforming ideas into clean, well-structured, and pixel-perfect web interfaces.

 🎯 **Current Goal:**<br>
 I am actively seeking an **Internship** or a **Junior Frontend Developer** role where I can contribute, learn, and grow with a team.